 As with most traffic accidents, it’s imperative to get in contact with a lawyer as quickly as possible just after an accident with an 18-wheeler or other type of truck occurs.
 This ensures that any evidence is properly secured and preserved if needed at a later date.
 Evidence at the scene including skid marks and road scuffs begins to disappear mere hours after an accident occurs once the police barriers are removed.
 This means that photograph or video evidence is often necessary.

 Additionally, U.S. trucking companies are not usually forced to keep records and evidence of accidents for longer than a certain period of time.
 As such, most trucking companies are quick to dispose of any evidence and documentation once they’re able to do so in order to avoid possible lawsuits.
-Having a lawyer with evidence and documentation on hand is vital should this happen.
+Having a truck accident lawyer with evidence and documentation on hand is vital should this happen.

 When combined with the fact that some law enforcement officials don’t properly enforce truck safety regulations in all areas, the above information can add up to paint a bleak picture for many trucking accident victims who may have suffered unnecessarily.
 It’s a simple fact that in many trucking accident cases, the trucking company, driver, or even the manufacturer of a defective piece of equipment can be held financially liable for damages.
 With legal aid, you and your family can receive financial assistance.

-With a Louisville, KY truck accident lawyer attorney like Tad Thomas of Thomas Law offices on your side, you can rest easy knowing that Tad Thomas will do everything in his power to help you and your family through this difficult time.
+With a Louisville, KY truck accident lawyer like Tad Thomas of Thomas Law offices on your side, you can rest easy knowing that Tad Thomas will do everything in his power to help you and your family through this difficult time.
 Thomas Law Offices is based in Louisville, Kentucky, but handles cases across the entire state of Kentucky.
 We can assist you every step of the way—from case and insurance claim filing to evidence preparation, courtroom preparation, and the litigation process.
 Time is of the essence.
 Don’t hesitate to receive the assistance you deserve.